shonnie02/Memory-Game-Project-Shavaun/README.md

 ## Uploading the Game to Your Computer

-The game can be installed onto your computer by simply
+The game can be installed onto your computer by intially making sure that you are in the "Memory-Game-Project-Shavaun repository.

 ## Contributing